LabKey/labkey-api-js/README.md

 # SNPRC Fork Notes (https://github.com/SNPRC/labkey-api-js)

 This is the SNPRC forked version of labkey-api-js.
+Changes:
-Changes were made to support baseURL configuration and CORS headers.
+1. Support was added to use the baseURL configuration and CORS headers.

-Currently, Query.selectRows (Rows.ts) has been changed to create absolute URLs and pass credentials for CORS headers.
-Future plans include refactoring BuildURL in ActionURL.ts to handle absolute vs. relative paths for all API calls.
-However, this will require more testing than we are willing to do at this time, so we are addressing APIs on an as needed basis.
+2. BuildURL in ActionURL.ts to was refactored to handle absolute vs. relative paths for all API calls.

 # LabKey Server (Tomcat) configuration to enable CORS